kestes05/kestes05.github.io/README.md

 -Home Page: This page is a dedicated starter page that will be expanded upon in the future.
 It was simply created, at first, as a means to showcase my ability to do HTML and CSS changes and creation.

--Complete Javascript Course, Dice Game Project 1: My first fully functional JS application.
+-DiceGameProject: My first fully functional JS application.
 The game itself is currently linked on my landing page, and was created in a code along fashion due to it being my first real forray into the language.
 It is a virtual version of the "Pig" dice game, complete with functional buttons to roll dice, hold the current score, and start a new game.
+The game also has a simple status message tracker that indicates what action is being taken.
 Additional changes will be made in the next week (as of 02.07.2019).